Editor’s Note: This blog was originally published in July 2018 and has been revised to reflect industry updates.

 This loan can be combined with other Fannie Mae products.

-Teardowns and complete rebuild projects don't apply.
+Complete rebuild projects don't apply.

 This loan won’t cover a complete teardown or foundation reconstruction.